sergekeyser/TMForumApiDemoApp/README.md

 Then cd into the right directory: cd ./TMForumApiDemoApp/tmfDemo

+Then install all the libraries: npm install

 Then launch ionic:
 ionic serve

 This opens the app in a webpage.

-Login name that is usable is: John (no password)

 Data is all mocked.